YottaDB/YDBDoc/MessageRecovery/errors.rst

 IFBADPARM, External Interface Bad Parameter

-Run Time Error: This indicates that an external routine could not access a YottaB database library routine because it had an invalid parameter in its call argument list.
+Run Time Error: This indicates that an external routine could not access a YottaDB database library routine because it had an invalid parameter in its call argument list.
 The YottaDB database library routines allow an external routine to access a YottaDB database.

 Action: Look for and correct any typographical errors in the call format for the YottaDB library routine.